prakharb13/Brand-Association-using-NLP/README.md

+# Web Scraping
-# Brand Association analysis on scraped social media conversations on automobiles using NLTK, Selenium and Python
+Brand Association analysis on scraped social media conversations on automobiles using NLTK, Selenium and Python